Castle Story 2

 Once there was an English king named John who had many enemies and many castles.
-Since he could not live in them all at one time, he had to leave people in charge of them.
+Since he could not live in them all at one time, he had to leave people in charge.
 When he did, he hoped that he could trust them to remain loyal to him.

 In the fall of the year 1215, John was at war with a number of rebels.
 He had left London and gone to the southeast, trying to put together an army to fight the rebels.
 The rebels, though, had other plans.
 They established a headquarters in London.
 To stop John from returning to London with his army, they asked Stephen Langton, the man in charge of Rochester Castle, to turn it over to them.
 If they controlled Rochester Castle, the rebels believed that they could prevent John and his army from reaching London.
 Stephen Langton gave them the castle.

 The rebels had about a hundred knights and many crossbowmen and men-at-arms.
 What they didn't have was much time to prepare the castle, for when they took charge of it, they found that it was not well supplied: there was no food in it.
 And because King John and his army were only a few miles away, they had only three days to stock it with supplies in order to prepare it for an attack--or a siege.